jgarcia1599/3D_how/README.md

 ## March 18, 2020
 Robert's Comments:
 - Receive information to add to the website via Google Drive.
-- We will have several different models, each with its own "playground" to interact with.
+- We will have several different models, each with its own "playground" mode to interact with.
-- Star working on adding different layers of interaction.
-Click on things to get information and see videos about the boat.
+- Start working on adding different layers of interaction.
+Click on hotspots to get information and see videos about the boat.
 - For Later: historical pictures processed in a 3d way, depth of the picture, timeline scroll bar to change background over time.